 Seasoned oyster crackers are the perfect snack to set out at your next party.
 You won’t be able to stop snacking on them.
 So good with a cold beer!

-Do you ever cook or bake something and then realize that you will probably be polishing off the entire batch in a very short period of time?
+- Irresistible: Do you ever cook or bake something and then realize that you will probably be polishing off the entire batch in a very short period of time?
 Well, that’s the case with these seasoned oyster crackers.
 Coated in butter, garlic, oregano, parsley, and cheese, they are perfect snacking material.
 They’re irresistibly salty and flavorful.
-And the butter!
-Oh the butter.
-It’s so very important to this recipe, and so very delicious.

-Circling back to the traditional use of oyster crackers, soup and chili… well, we don’t need to dismiss that quite yet.
-These fancified oyster crackers would take your soup up a notch, and a big one.
+- Great on top of soup, too: Circling back to the traditional use of oyster crackers, soup and chili… these fancified oyster crackers would take your soup up a notch, and a big one.
 Sprinkle these onto a steaming bowl of soup and you have oyster crackers in your soup, but with 100 times more flavor.

 - Melt butter, because butter is amazing.